Bekt/bekt.net/_posts/2014-04-05-app-engine-ssl.md

 <pre><code class="python">{{ c4 | escape }}</code></pre>

-The problem GAE has a "whitelist" of select standard libraries.
+The problem is GAE has a "whitelist" of select standard libraries.
 SSL (_ssl, _socket) is not one of them.
 So, we need to tweak the sandbox environment (dangerous) carefully.
 The below code uses the standard Python socket library instead of the GAE-provided